dastrobu/argtree/README.md

 #### `parsed` and `afterChildrenParsed`
 The command has two optional delegates: `parsed` and `afterChildrenParsed`.
 The first, `parsed` is called, directly after the command was parsed, as for flags and options.
-At this time, however, no further arguments are parsed by parsers in on the `parsers` property.
+At this time, however, no further arguments are parsed by parsers in the `parsers` property.
 The second delegate `afterChildrenParsed` is called, when the command was parsed and also all subsequent arguments are parsed by parsers from the `parsers` property.
 So when a command is defined like in the following example
 ```swift
 let bar = Flag(longName: "bar")
 let foo = Command(name: "foo", parsers: [bar]) { _ in print("bar?: \(bar.value)") }
 ```
-the trailing closure refers to `afterChildrenParsed` and one could access parsed values from any child parser.
+the trailing closure refers to `afterChildrenParsed` and all parsed values from any child parser can be accessed.

 #### Nested Commands
 `Commands`, `Flags`, `Options` and so on can be nested to arbitrary depth.